wmcsantos/HackettClone/README.md

 - Possibility to make an order and buy products without the need to be logged in;
 - Possibility to add filters to visualize only certain products based on the product type, colour, size;
-- Sort products according to the user's needs (sort by price, by colours)
+- Sort products according to the user's needs (sort by price, by colours);
+- Add forgot password functionality

 ### Backoffice